18F/handbook/_pages/how-we-work/sensitive-information.md

 <!-- Note this information needs to remain *somewhere* for cloud.gov FedRAMP compliance, since the cloud.gov team uses Fugacious.
 It's linked from https://cloud.gov/docs/ops/secrets/#sharing-secret-keys - if you make (or want to make) major changes here, please ping #cloud-gov-highbar. -->

 You can use [Fugacious](https://fugacious.18f.gov/) for short-term secure messaging.
 Fugacious is most useful for sending small bits of text once, such as passwords or API keys.
-Set the lowest acceptable "self-destruct" settings for number of views and hours available that you need.
-Do not set the hour limit for more than 120 hours (it's currently configured with a maximum of 48 hours).
+Set the lowest acceptable "self-destruct" settings for number of views and hours available that you need (maximum 48 hours).
 You can share Fugacious links over TTS Slack, but don't put sensitive information in Slack directly.

 If you're on the cloud.gov team, see [this additional cloud.gov policy for sharing sensitive information](https://cloud.gov/docs/ops/secrets/).